maemo-leste/qt-input-maemo/README.md

 Qt5 input plugin to handle Hildon events, incl. the virtual keyboard.

+- `plugin/` - The plugin
+- `example/` - Qt GUI test app

+Produces `/usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/libhiminputcontextplugin.so` and
-It produces `/usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/libhiminputcontextplugin.so` and registers a QT_IM module under the key "him"
+registers a QT input module under the key "him" for system-wide use.

 ## Development